suhock/php-dependency-injection/README.md

 $container->addSingletonNamespace('Http');

 /*
- * The container will provide an instance of CurlHttpClient by autowiring the
+ * The container will provide an instance of CurlHttpClient by injecting the
- * constructor because the class is in the Http namespace.
+ * constructor's dependencies because the class is in the Http namespace.
  */
 $curlClient = $container->get(Http\CurlHttpClient::class);